nipy/nipy.github.io/code-of-conduct/index.md

 The NIPY community is a community of practice devoted to the use of the Python language in the analysis of neuroimaging data.
 The following code of conduct reflects our values as a community and serves as a set of guidelines for our individual behaviors in the context of our participation in this community.

-It is based on, and heavily inspired by a reading of the [Python community code of conduct](https://www.python.org/psf/codeofconduct/), the [Apache foundation code of conduct](http://www.apache.org/foundation/policies/conduct.html), and the [Debian code of conduct](https://www.debian.org/code_of_conduct)
+It is based on, and heavily inspired by a reading of the [Python community code of conduct](https://www.python.org/psf/codeofconduct/), the [Apache foundation code of conduct](http://www.apache.org/foundation/policies/conduct.html), the [Debian code of conduct](https://www.debian.org/code_of_conduct), and the [Ten Principles of Burning Man](http://survival.burningman.com/culture/the-10-principles/).

 ## The code of conduct for the NIPY community

 The Neuroimaging in Python (NIPY) community is made up of members with a diverse set of skills, personalities, background, and experiences.
 It is through these differences that our community will experience great successes and continued growth.
 Decisions we make affect users, colleagues, and through scientific results, the general public.
-We take those consequences seriously when making decisions.
+We take these consequences seriously when making decisions.
 When you are working with members of the community, we encourage you to follow these guidelines, which help steer our interactions and help keep NIPY a positive, successful, and growing community.

 A member of the NIPY community is: